 The 3 best wheelchair-friendly Greek islands

-There are around 227 inhabited island in Greece, with a staggering 3 islands being more accessible to people with disabilities (sad trumpet sound).
+There are around 227 inhabited islands in Greece, with a staggering 3 islands being more accessible to people with disabilities (sad trumpet sound).
 These are Corfu, Crete and Syros.
 Find more information about accommodation, activities and beaches on the Greek islands below.

 The island of Corfu is one of the best destinations in the world for people with disabilities.
 Corfu is a cosmopolitan destination with diverse culture and amazing accessible beaches.
 The island has seen important developments in the past years when it comes to making the island accessible to people with reduced mobility.